 The Emission factor for the baseline situation (EFBSL) is calculated based on historical information on brick production and fuel consumption in each ceramic.
 Las Tapias 3 and Santander ceramic industries have been operating since 1994 and 1985 respectively.
 Ladrillera Santander has started operation of the project kilns in 2009.

 Data from 2008 (the last year before the project kilns became operational) was used for calculating the baseline.
 A longer period could not be considered due to an insufficient record of consistent historical data.
 Table below provides information on brick production and fuel consumption for the ceramic industry.
 This set of data was chosen based on the prerogative of conservativeness and is considered to be the most reliable data available to determine baseline emissions.
 Margins of error were not quantified but are expected to be small, (lower than 10%) due to the reliable nature of the data used.

+As per equation (2) of the applied methodology:

+EFBSL = (FCBSL * EFCO2 * NCVcoal) / QBLS

+Where,

+FCBSL Total amount of fossil fuel consumed for captive energy generation in the baseline situation (mass or volume unit);

+EFCO2 CO2 emission factor for the baseline fossil fuel (tCO2/TJ);

+NCVcoal Net calorific value for the baseline fossil fuel (TJ/ mass or volume unit);

+QBLS Net output generated in the baseline situation during the corresponding period of time for which the total fuel consumption was taken.